SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

 > other scholars have pointed out — what explains the surprising hospitalization figures is
 > largely the relative ages of vaccinated and unvaccinated people.
 > &hellip;
-> If _everyone_ were vaccinated, then all hospitalized people would be vaccinated — and that
+> __If everyone were vaccinated, then all hospitalized people would be vaccinated__ &ndash; and that
 > obviously wouldn’t mean vaccination was useless.

 Nailed it.